RWTH-TIME/scystream-sdk/README.md

           CSV_OUTPUT_PATH: "outputs/statistics.csv"
 ```

+For now, you have to write this config file on your own.
+However, at some
+point you will be able to generate this config from your code.

-To read and validate such a config file u can proceed as follows:
+To read and validate such a config file you can proceed as follows:

 ```python3
 from scystream.sdk.config.config_loader import load_config